 Foster was also a first-team All-Nebraska and first-team Super State pick as a junior when he helped Southeast to a 9-2 record and trip to the Class A quarterfinals.
 Foster earned first-team Super State honors as a sophomore offensive lineman.
 His dominant effort on the offensive line helped Southeast to the Class A state championship and a 12-1 record.

 Foster was rated as the top prospect in the state of Nebraska by Rivals.com, and among the nation's top 25 guards.
 He only visited Nebraska, but had offers from a number of schools, including Florida, Georgia, Iowa, Iowa State, Missouri, UCLA, Vanderbilt and Wake Forest.

 The son of Jesse and Charlesette Foster, Jerald was born on Sept.
 14, 1995.
-He is a construction management major, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first five semesters.
-Foster earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in both 2015 and 2016 for his community outreach work, which included volunteering with Uplifting Athletes, Make-A-Wish, School is Cool and numerous hospital and school outreach events.
+He is a construction management major and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first eight semesters.
+Foster earned a prestigious Sam Foltz Hero 27 Leadership Award in 2017.
+He has claimed spots on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team each of the past four years for his community outreach work.
+Foster has volunteered his time with Uplifting Athletes, Make-A-Wish, School is Cool, NFL Fuel Up, People’s City Mission and numerous hospital and school outreach events.